AgoraIO/video-sdk-samples-android/Docs-Examples/sdk_quickstart/README.md

 6.  **Render video from the local user in the channel**

-    To render local video, you create a `VideoCanvas` and set its uid to `0`.
-The following `setupRemoteVideo` method sets up the `localFrameLayout` in the UI to display local video:

     ``` java
     protected void setupLocalVideo() {
         // Run code on the UI thread as the code modifies the UI